tiacsys/bridle/boards/arm/tiac_magpie/doc/index.rst

 ============================

 The TiaC Magpie compatible pin header expands functionality of the TiaC development platform, with a wide choice of specialized TiaC shields.
-The DTS binding following the :ref:`tiac_magpie_pin_header` specification.
+The DTS binding following the :ref:`devicetree:dtbinding_tiac_magpie_pin_header` specification.

 TiaC Magpie Pin Header 1
 ------------------------